top of page

 돌직구를 날려: "Throw a straight pitch." 돌직구 is a baseball term meaning "straight pitch" and is often used metaphorically to mean "directness" or "getting straight to the point." 날려 is the imperative form of 날리다 (to throw or send flying).

-Defy hellish society, give your dream a special pardon
+지옥 같은 사회에 반항해, 꿈을 특별사면 Defy hellish society, give your dream a special pardon

-지옥 같은: "Like hell." 지옥 means "hell," and 같은 means "like" or "similar to."
+지옥 같은: "Like hell." 지옥 means "hell," and 같은 means "like" or "similar to" (descriptive form of 같다).

-사회에: "In society." 사회 means "society," and -에 indicates location or context.
+사회에: "In society." 사회 means "society," and -에 is a location particle (“in,” “at,” “to”).

 반항해: "Rebel." 반항하다 means "to rebel" or "to resist."